 Critical Incident Negotiations Level I - The Tactical Negotiator

-Instructed by: James C. Lilley, ICITAP Master Instructor - Jim brings with him over twenty-five years of law enforcement experience.
+Instructed by: Lt.
+James C. Lilley, ICITAP Master Instructor - Jim brings with him over twenty-five years of law enforcement experience.
 During his law enforcement career, Jim rose through the ranks from patrolman to the Training Division Commander/Lieutenant with the Horry County Police Department, Horry County South Carolina.
 Jim is well diversified in law enforcement, as he worked as a Road Patrolman, Corporal, Detective, Major Level Narcotics Task Force Agent, Detective Sergeant, Patrol Sergeant, Training Sergeant and as the Training Lieutenant.
 Jim is a certified Hostage Negotiator, and has over Twenty years of hostage negotiations experience.
 Jim served nine years as the Team Commander on the HCPD’s Critical Incident Negotiations Team, and helped to train numerous negotiation teams across the Country.
 Jim is a past President of the South Carolina Crisis Negotiators Association, and served as a founding council member of the National Council of Negotiation Associations sponsored by the Department of Justice, where he helped to write national guidelines for hostage negotiation teams across the country.
 Jim has trained negotiators in the Art of Negotiations both Nationally and Internationally, and is eager to assist Critical Incident Negotiators in becoming trained professionals in their field.

 Course Duration: 40hrs Instructional Setting: Classroom/Field